nwutils/electron-to-nwjs/README.md

 If your project follows the requirements mentioned in the Requirements section, you should be fine.

 ## My application needs to build some files before starting
-We have support to the `nwjs:dist` script in that case.
+We have support to the `nwjs:predist` script in that case.

 ## My application needs to perform some actions after building
 We have support to the `nwjs:postdist` script in that case.